 LEC 2023 Winter Split: Teams, Schedules, Standings

-Riot Games revealed its plans to change the broadcast schedules of the leagues in its League of Legends esports ecosystem on 15th December.
+Riot Games revealed its plans to change the broadcast schedules of the leagues in its League of Legends esports ecosystem on 15th December 2022.
 As a result, the League of Legends EMEA [Europe, Middle East, and Africa] Championship (LEC) will be played on Saturday, Sunday, and Monday, and move away from the usual two-day schedule.
 Additionally, the games are set to begin at 6 pm CET.
-Starting next year, the LEC will also feature three splits starting with the LEC 2023 Winter Split.
+Starting 2023, the LEC features three splits starting with the LEC 2023 Winter Split.
 Following this, teams will play the usual Spring and Summer splits and the LEC Season Finals will be the culmination of the league’s competitive year.
-The LEC revealed the schedules for the first two weeks of the LEC 2023 Winter Split.

 Here’s all you need to know about the LEC 2023 Winter Split.